liblzma/TryHackMe-Logseq-Flashcard-Exporter/README.md

 # TryHackMe - Logseq Flashcard Exporter
-A lightweight userscript that extracts TryHackMe room questions and formats them as Logseq flashcards (markdown with #card).
-One‑click export, copy‑to‑clipboard, works with Violentmonkey/Tampermonkey.

----

 ## ✨ Features (in a nutshell)

-* Export questions from any TryHackMe room into Flashcards for note-taking tool Logseq
+* Export questions from any TryHackMe room into Markdown-formatted flashcards for note-taking tool Logseq
 * Works on any TryHackMe room (`/room/<slug>`).
 * One‑click copy to clipboard.
 * No external dependencies – pure vanilla JavaScript.

----

 ## 📖 What is Logseq?

 [Logseq]([url](https://logseq.com/)) is a free and versatile open‑source knowledge‑base / note‑taking tool that uses plain‑text markdown.
 Flashcards are created by adding a `#card` tag to a line – Logseq then turns the line into a spaced‑repetition flashcard.

----

 ## 🚀 How to install